A new two-component integrable system with peakon solutions: Peakon solutions to system ( ) in the case

 The associated two-peakon solution of (\ref{eq}) becomes

-As $t<0$ and $t$ is going to $0$, the tall peakon with amplitude $2$ and at peak position $q_2$ chases after the short peakon with the amplitude $1$ and at peak position $q_1$.
-The two-peakon collides at the moment of $t=0$.
+As $t<0$ and $t$ is going to $0$, the tall peakon with the amplitude $2$ chases after the short peakon with the amplitude $1$.
+The two-peakon collides at time $t=0$.
 After the collision ($t>0$), the peaks separate (the tall peakon surpasses the short one) and develop on their own way.
 See Figure \ref{f21} for the detailed development of this kind of two-peakon.